 Whatever iPhone you get, you should consider using Screen Time to manage their use.
 Built into iOS, Screen Time lets you set limits on how long your kid can use their phone, what apps they can download and use, and when they need to put it down for the night.
 It’s a great way for busy parents to keep tabs on what their kids are doing when they’re not within eyeshot, and ought to be the first thing you set up.

 Now onto the iPhone itself.
 For toddlers that need a simple device for watching parent-approved videos and playing some games or educational apps, we recommend avoiding iPhones altogether and getting a basic iPad.
 It’s affordable, you don’t have to worry about cellular connectivity, and the large size is easy for toddlers still working on their fine motor skills.
-It’s not as cheap as an iPod touch, which starts at $199, but it’s a better investment, especially if you can get it during one of its regular $299 discounts.
+You can check out our best iPad for kids guide to see if this would be a better fit for your child, and we recommend a look at our best iPad deals roundup so you can get the best prices.

-Once a child gets old enough for phone connectivity to be useful (for mobile internet, texting friends, or calls), however, it’s time to step up to a proper iPhone.
+But, once a child gets old enough for phone connectivity to be useful (for mobile internet, texting friends, or being contactable by you), it’s time to step up to a proper iPhone.
+Here’s our recommendations.

 If you have a grade-school aged kid who’s mature enough to handle a phone, you should look no further than the iPhone SE.
-It’s got a fairly modern processor in the A13 Bionic, so you know it’s going to perform well and get software updates for years.
-And with a 4.7-inch screen, it’s pretty small, which is good for younger kids’ hands and pockets.
-It’s a more than serviceable iPhone, and there’s really nothing your kid may want to do that they won’t be able to, outside of using features like Memoji or Animoji, which require the TrueDepth camera in the higher-end iPhones.
+It’s got the same A15 processor used in the iPhone 13 range, so you know it’s going to perform well and get software updates for years.
+With a 4.7-inch screen, it’s also pretty small, which is good for younger kids’ hands and pockets.
+It’s a more than serviceable iPhone, and there’s really nothing your kid may want to do that they won’t be able to, outside of using features like Memoji or Animoji, which require the TrueDepth camera found in the Face ID equipped higher-end iPhones.

-And it’s also inexpensive at just $399.
-Cutting back on features like the all-screen Liquid Retina display and dual cameras, and sporting Touch ID instead of Face ID saves a lot of cost.
+The best part is that it’s inexpensive (for an iPhone) at $429/£449, although that is for the 64GB version, which could fill up quickly if they child in question wants to download plenty of games and content to watch.
+Stepping up to the 128GB version ($479/£499) can alleviate this, but the price does start to creep up.
+Still, cutting back on features like the all-screen Liquid Retina display and dual cameras, and sporting Touch ID instead of Face ID saves a lot of cost, so the SE will still be cheaper than all the other iPhones.
 And since young kids tend to be rough on stuff, even with a good case and screen protector (which are highly recommended), you’re not going to want to risk putting a $700 phone in their hands.

 Older kids—young teens and high school students—have more demanding standards.
 An iPhone SE may still serve them very well, but that smaller screen is a little archaic and they’re going to want to look cool in front of their friends.
 More importantly, photo-taking and social media start to become an important part of their social life.
 So if you’re willing to spend more on an iPhone with a more capable camera, Face ID, and a full-screen display, we recommend looking no further than the iPhone 12.